Five Things to Know About Droopy Eyelids

 - If a droopy eyelid covers part of your pupil, your vision will be affected.
 Some people with ptosis may find they constantly tilt their head up to see better.

 - An ophthalmologist can repair ptosis, surgically improving the function of the upper eyelid and helping to lift it up.
 This surgery is usually done in an outpatient procedure.
+A prescription eyedrop is also available.

 If droopy eyelids are bringing you down or impacting your vision, talk with an ophthalmologist.
 Ptosis repair can make the world brighter and improve your outlook.